 Walking the path becomes more meaningful when it is shared with others.
 If you have family or friends who are open to Buddhism, then certainly share the teachings with them and invite them to our Sunday Practice & Talk meetings.
 If you have young children, you can participate in our innovative Buddhist Family Practice where the whole family can learn about awareness, balance, and compassion.
 As a result, they will feel more connected with the world, and to be more emotionally secure through mindfulness practice and solid values.
 Visit our Home page here for our Upcoming Events and directions or our Buddhist Family Practice here to learn more about this program.

 More than just a practice, in Buddhism, generosity is connected with gratitude, which recognizes that you receive so much more than you can ever give back to others.
 It is the gracious spirit informed by insight that skillfully responds to the world at appropriate times.
 Generosity in this context unfolds spiritual leadership that freely and humbly offers love, faith, and understanding.
 It can translate into volunteering at the Fellowship, sharing the dharma with others, mentoring others on the path, becoming a dharma teacher or even creating new Buddhist communities.
 Furthermore, the generous heart can encompass becoming a volunteer in the local community and to assist positive social or environmental causes.
 In day to day living, it can be helping out a neighbor or stranger, taking time to listen to someone’s words or just practicing mindfulness in order to help this world become a peaceful and more compassionate place to live.
-Visit our Give web page here and visit our Engage web pages to get involved.
+Visit our Join Online Today web page here and attend our Practice & Talk Meetings to get involved.

 Walking the Path: Completing the Growth Track